 What have you enjoyed most and least about your experience so far?
 I am thoroughly enjoying becoming confident working independently in the lab, developing my own ideas and expanding my current knowledge of the cell cytoskeleton.
 It has been a challenge to become accustomed to managing my own time and not allowing the work load to become overwhelming.

 What skills have you developed so far?
 I have learnt a wide variety of skills since starting this programme, whether that be wet lab, dry lab or transferrable skills.
 Wet lab skills that I have acquired or developed further include classical skills such as qPCR, molecular biology, western blots, fluorescence microscopy and flow cytometry, but also more specialised skills such as organoid growth and manipulation as well as time-lapse microscopy.
 I have also picked up brand new computational skills, specifically learning how to use the R programming language to perform transcriptomic analyses.
 In terms of transferrable skills, this programme has allowed me to develop my scientific writing skills through writing up a report for each rotation, and heightened my critical analysis skills through the critical examination of published high-impact papers.
 I have also been able to develop my immunological knowledge in more depth.
+Finally, collaborating closely with BioInvent has allowed me to experience the industry side of cancer research, which I am hoping to learn even more about on my trip to Sweden to work in their labs!

 What is your current rotation?
 The title of my current rotation project is 'Discovering the role of PARP1 BRCT domain in DNA repair and elucidating the potential of it's inhibition in cancer treatment.'
 This rotation project with Zuzana Horesji was aimed at the understanding of DNA damage response proteins.
 We are looking at HRPU and other HRPU homology proteins, in particular their expression levels at the protein level in response to damage, their activity before and after phosphorylation and how this affects function.
 This is using cloning techniques to produce novel truncation of the protein of interest as well as using cell culture followed by immunoprecipitation to investigate protein interactions.